 When life gets you down, you know why you’ve got to do?
 Keep swimming - Finding Dory

 This species of surgeonfish hammered its way into the public consciousness as Dory, the breakout star of the aforementioned films, was a Blue Tang.
-While the character on screen bore little resemblance to the way that the fish she was portraying actually behave and interact with other fish in the real world, Dory did ensure that the whole world knew what a Blue Tang was, and what this species of surgeonfish looked like.
+While the character on screen bore little resemblance to the way that the fish she was portraying actually behave and interact with other fish in the real world, Dory did ensure that the whole world knew what a blue tang was, and what this species of surgeonfish looked like.

 Blue Tangs require the right amount of room and heat to flourish, and the conditions inside your tank will need to match those of their native environment.

-When they’re in schools (a group of similar fish), they tend to forgo their territorial nature and act for the good of the whole instead of the individual members of the school.
+They need room to move, as they have a tendency to wander especially if you intend to keep more than one Blue Tang.
+When they’re in schools, they tend to forgo their territorial nature and act for the good of the whole instead of the individual members of the school.

-Creating A Tang Happy Environment
+Creating A Tang-Friendly Environment

 As they tend to spend a lot of their lives around reefs in the wild, it’s also imperative that you include adequate rockwork in your tank, and that it has enough holes and tunnels for the fish to swim in and out of and hide when they feel they need to.